Clinical Laboratory Technician

 The modern clinical laboratory technician applies knowledge from the physical and biological sciences to the detection and management of disease.
 The program to train clinical laboratory technicians emphasizes development of laboratory skills and characteristics essential to the health care worker.
 The use of state-of-the-art equipment in the analysis of blood and body fluids, as well as computerized patient data entry systems, allows the students to gain the skills necessary to perform effectively on the Board of Certification Licensure examination.

-The Clinical Laboratory Technology (CLT) curriculum encompasses a concentration of medical laboratory courses along with courses in the liberal arts, social science, sciences, and mathematics.
+The Clinical Laboratory Technician (CLT) curriculum encompasses a concentration of medical laboratory courses along with courses in the liberal arts, social science, sciences, and mathematics.
 Lectures in the clinical laboratory area include studies in hematology, clinical chemistry, coagulation, analysis of urine and other body fluids, immunology, serology, blood banking, and microbiology.
 Troubleshooting and quality control procedures are integrated into the program.
 College laboratories provide a simulated medical setting that give students the opportunity to analyze clinical specimens using manual and automated methodologies.
 In the lab courses, students will use computers for data retrieval, record updating and printing reports.

-During their senior year, students complete laboratory rotations at affiliated clinical sites: Kaleida Health: including Buffalo General and Flint Road Laboratories, Sisters of Charity including the St. Joseph Campus, Buffalo Mercy, Kenmore Mercy, Roswell Park Cancer Institute, Erie County Public Health Laboratories, Eastern Niagara Health Center, Buffalo Medical Group, and Erie County Medical Center.
-Additional enrichment rotations include the American Red Cross and Upstate New York Transplant Services (UNYTS).
+During their senior year, students complete laboratory rotations at affiliated clinical sites including Buffalo General and Flint Road Laboratories, Sisters of Charity Hospital, St. Joseph Campus, Mercy Hospital of Buffalo, Kenmore Mercy Hospital, Mount St. Mary’s Hospital, Lockport Memorial Hospital, Roswell Park Cancer Institute, Erie County Public Health Laboratories, Buffalo Medical Group, X-Cell laboratory, and Erie County Medical Center.
+Additional enrichment rotations include the American Red Cross and ConnectLife.
 The students may perform clinical laboratory procedures at the affiliated hospitals under the direct supervision of laboratory technologists.
-Students may not perform service work during scheduled clinical sessions.Students must be available for their entire assigned rotation shift; as clinical rotation may be scheduled during evening hours.
+Students may not perform service work during scheduled clinical sessions.
+Students must be available for their entire assigned rotation shift as clinical rotation may be scheduled during evening hours.

 Upon successful program completion, graduates are encouraged to take the American Society of Clinical Pathologists (ASCP) Board of Certification (BOC) Licensure examination.
 Graduates passing the BOC examination will fulfill the requirements for licensure in New York State and will be nationally certified.
 Graduates of the CLT Program perform consistently at or above the national average on BOC examinations.
 The granting of the CLT Associate in Applied Science degree is not contingent upon the student passing any type of external certification or licensure examination.